Robust Estimation of Hypernasality in Dysarthria with Acoustic Model Likelihood Features: Methods

 We use the log-likelihood ratio test statistic as a continuous measure of nasalization.
 In particular, we define

 where $|\mathbf{X}^{p_j} |$ represents the number of acoustic frames aligned to phoneme $p_j$.
 This statistic is calculated for every voiced, non-nasal phoneme in the input utterance.
-Thus, for a given speaker, a nasalization ratio is computed containing the log-likelihood ratios of nasalization of the voiced phonemes, (AA, AE, AH, AO, AW, AY, B, D, DH, EH, ER, EY, G, IY, JH, V, Z).
+Thus, for a given speaker, a nasalization log-likelihood ratio is computed for all the voiced phonemes, (AA, AE, AH, AO, AW, AY, B, D, DH, EH, ER, EY, G, IY, JH, V, Z)\footnote{In this work we use ARPAbet codes to transcribe English phonemes \cite{zue1996transcription}.}.

 For non-nasalized speech, we expect the value of $N(\mathbf{X}^{p_j})$ to be low, whereas for nasalized speech, we expect it to be high.
 Figure \ref{fig:nfseq} shows a comparison of the value of the nasalization likelihood feature between a group of high hypernasality ($>4$ perceptual rating) and a group of low hypernasality ($<3$ Perceptual rating).
 We average the hypernasality scores for the 4 most relevant phonemes for predicting hypernasality (see Section III-B for details).
 As expected, there is an increase in the nasality feature value for an increase in severity of hypernasality.